darkman56/Elevate_Workforce_Solutions/README.md

 Fork the repository, create a branch, and submit pull requests.
 Report issues or suggest features via GitHub Issues.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For questions or support, contact Prashant Khanal at prashantkhanal555@gmail.com.
+For questions or support,
+Prashant Khanal
+prashantkhanal555@gmail.com.